Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 First, a subscription to Things That Make You Go Hmmm and to the work of MacroMavens.
 Both may be among the most valuable investments you ever make.

-Second, a careful consideration of what types of investments are likely to hold value in a time of high inflation and, as importantly what types of investments are especially vulnerable to inflation.
+Second, a careful consideration of what types of investments are likely to hold value in a time of high inflation and, as importantly, what types of investments are especially vulnerable to inflation.

 Third, a careful consideration of whether gold should be a part of one's investment portfolio.